dotnet/roslyn/docs/features/enhanced-using.md

 ### Other restrictions on use

 A using declaration may **not** appear directly inside of a case label.
-It may instead be used within a block inside of a case label
+It may instead be used within a block inside of a case label:

 ```c#
 switch (...)